4nd2in/edu/pages/Linux.md

 				- _Home directory_: the initial directory into which the user is placed after logging in
 				- _Login shell_: the name of the program to be executed to interpret user commands
 		- ### Groups
 			- One user can be in multiple groups.
-Groups are made to easily administrate file access
+Groups are made to easily administrate file access for multiple users.
+Each group is identified by a single line in the system group file `/etc/group`:
+				- _Group name_: the unique name of the group
+				- __
 - Source
 	- The Linux Programming Interface by Michael Kerrisk
 - Tags